raspberrypilearning/sunset/en/step_6.md

 --- /task ---

 --- task ---
-Add the set effect block and selcet bringness from the menu.
+Add the `set effect` block and selcet brightness from the menu.
 Type 100 to the field.
-Add another set effect block and choose color fromt the menu.
+Add another `set effect` block and choose color fromt the menu.
 Type 255 to the field.

-Add a clear graphics effect after else
+Add a `clear graphics effect` after `else`

 ```blocks3
 when green flag clicked